-Particle pollution, also called particulate matter or PM, is solid particles or liquid droplets suspended in the air.
+Particle pollution, also called particulate matter or PM, consists of solid particles or liquid droplets suspended in the air.
+Fine particles (PM2.5) may be emitted directly into the atmosphere but are more commonly created by reactions of other pollutants, such as nitrogen oxides (NOx), sulfur dioxide (SO2), organic carbon and ammonia.
+Inhalable coarse particles (PM10) usually result from some type of mechanical action such as crushing or grinding, or from wind-blown dust.
 Exposure to these suspended particles and droplets can cause serious health problems in humans, especially those with respiratory conditions such as asthma and cardiac disease.
 The DNR's Air Management Program monitors particle pollution around the state and issues advisories when levels become potentially harmful.

 To reduce particle pollution, state and federal regulations target nitrogen oxides (NOx) and sulfur dioxide (SO2) emissions from power plants and industrial combustion sources.
-Additionally, mobile source control programs, such as low-emission vehicles and cleaner gasoline, help reduce volatile organic compounds (VOC) and NOx emissions from mobile sources.
+Additionally, mobile source control programs help reduce organic carbon and NOx emissions through low-emission vehicles and cleaner gasoline.

 Particle pollution basics

-Particle pollution is defined as solid particles or liquid droplets that are suspended in air.
-These can be fine particles with an aerodynamic diameter of 2.5 microns or less (PM2.5), inhalable coarse particles with an aerodynamic diameter of 10 microns or less (PM10) or Total Suspended Particles (TSP) with an aerodynamic diameter of 100 microns or less.
-In Wisconsin, the DNR monitors inhalable coarse and fine particles.
+Particle pollution includes fine particles with an aerodynamic diameter of 2.5 microns or less (PM2.5), inhalable coarse particles with an aerodynamic diameter of 2.5 to 10 microns or less (PM10) and total suspended particles (TSP) with an aerodynamic diameter of 100 microns or less.
 For a sense of scale, the average human hair is 70 microns in diameter.
+In Wisconsin, DNR monitors inhalable coarse and fine particles.

 Fine particles (PM2.5)

-Fine particles (PM2.5) may be emitted directly into the atmosphere but are more commonly created by reactions of other pollutants.
-Fine particles in the air may be consist of hundreds of different chemicals, but sulfur dioxide (SO2), nitrogen oxides (NOx), volatile organic compounds (VOC) and ammonia are the basic building blocks for most of the fine particles.
 Sources of fine particle emissions include forest fires and wood stoves.
-Sources of the precursor pollutants that chemically react to form fine particles include power plants, industries and automobiles.
-Wind can carry fine particles hundreds of miles from their sources.
-Fine particle.levels typically peak in winter but concentrations can also be high in summer.
+Sources of the precursor pollutants that chemically react to form fine particles (NOx, SO2, organic carbon and ammonia) include power plants, industries and automobiles.
+Wind can carry these particles hundreds of miles from their sources.
+Fine particle levels typically peak in winter but concentrations can also be high in summer.

 Coarse particles (PM10)

-Inhalable coarse particles usually result from some type of mechanical action such as crushing or grinding, or from wind-blown dust.
 Sources of inhalable coarse particles include roadways and dusty industries.
-Inhalable coarse particles are typically not transported great distances.
+These particles are typically not transported great distances.

 Total Suspended Particles (TSP)

-Total Suspended Particles (TSP) consist of particles typically less than 100 microns in size.
-Wisconsin has a TSP standard to help protect citizens from damage caused by TSP.
+Wisconsin has a TSP standard to help protect citizens from damage caused by these particles.
 There are several TSP monitors operated by industrial facilities and audited by DNR staff.
-Currently there are no areas in Wisconsin that are violating the state TSP standard.
+Currently there are no areas in Wisconsin that are violating the standard.

 - increased coughing or difficulty breathing;